Mikcl/ShapeBias/README.md

                         scales (list) for the 2D Gabor Wavelet: -s 2 2.5 -u U [U ...], --orientations U [U ...] orientations (list) for the 2D Gabor Wavelet: -u 1 2 3
-  --save-model          save the model to google drive [only in collab] --save-csv            save the csv to google drive [only in collab]
+  --savemodel          save the model to google drive [only in collab] --savecsv            save the csv to google drive [only in collab]
 ```

 ## Datasets